soofstad/react-oauth2-pkce/README.md

 If you are using libraries that intercept any `fetch()`-requests made.
 For example `@tanstack/react-query`.
 That can cause issues for the _AuthProviders_ token fetching.
 This can be solved by _not_ wrapping the `<AuthProvider>` in any such library.

+This could also happend if some routes in your app are not wrapped by the `<AuthProvider>`.

 ## Develop